AskeCarstensen/STM32-Getting-started/Chapter 5. UART/README.md

 In this chapter you will learn about:

-- How to Configure Usart
+- How to Configure Usart.

-- Setup Putty for serial communication
+- Setup Putty for serial communication.

+- How to transmit over serial from the nucelo board.
+    - Transmit using POLL method
+    - Transmit using interrupt
+    - Transmit using DMA

-- How to send and receive using a terminal
+- How to receive from serial on the nucelo baord.

+    - Receive with POLL method
+    - Receive with interrupt
+    - Receive with DMA

 ## Configure Usart on the nucleo
 When we created the project, usart was setup with standard settings.
 The auto generated code can be found in main.c